iaacornus/silverblue-postinstall_upgrade/README.md

 # System optimizations

-## Mask `NetworkManager-wait-online.service`
+## Disable `NetworkManager-wait-online.service`

-You can also mask `NetworkManager-wait-online.service`.
+You can also disable `NetworkManager-wait-online.service`.
 It is simply a ["service simply waits, doing absolutely nothing, until the network is connected, and when this happens, it changes its state so that other services that depend on the network can be launched to start doing their thing."](https://askubuntu.com/questions/1018576/what-does-networkmanager-wait-online-service-do/1133545#1133545)

 > In some multi-user environments part of the boot-up process can come from the network.
 For this case `systemd` defaults to waiting for the network to come on-line before certain steps are taken.

-Masking it can decrease the boot time of at least ~15s-20s:
+Disabling it can decrease the boot time of at least ~15s-20s:

 ```
-sudo systemctl disable NetworkManager-wait-online.service && sudo systemctl mask NetworkManager-wait-online.service
+sudo systemctl disable NetworkManager-wait-online.service
 ```

+Masking it is not recommend, since as explained by [u/chrisawi](https://www.reddit.com/user/chrisawi/):

+> Also, wait-online services are `WantedBy=network-online.target`, so they do nothing unless another service explicitly pulls that target in because it can't handle starting before the network is up.
+The nfs services are a typical example, see: `systemctl list-dependencies --reverse network-online.target`.
+It might be better to disable such services than to leave them potentially broken.

 ## Remove unnecessary gnome flatpaks